-According to the Bible, what does it mean to worship?
+What does it mean to worship, according to the Bible?
 Have you ever studied this?

-I strongly believe that the question, "What does it mean to worship?" is one of the most important and misunderstood truths in all of the Bible.
+I am convinced that the question what does it mean to worship is one of the most important and misunderstood truths in all of the Bible.

 Worship is one of the most talked about, and yet least often defined subjects.
 And misunderstanding what it means to worship GOD has tremendous and widespread impacts on human, Christian and church history.